-MASSAGE BASIC is a prerequisite course for the MASSAGE LICENSE PROGRAM
+MASSAGE FUNDAMENTALS is a prerequisite course for the MASSAGE LICENSE PROGRAM

 This course is a prerequisite to the rest of the program and is designed to give the students an informative history of massage therapy.
 Sanitation and safety issues are also discussed.
 Students also will learn the basic Swedish stroke and how to be able to apply a full body massage, and a basic knowledge of indications and contraindications.
 The physical demands on a massage therapist are explored.